Underdog: Dungeons of the Crooked Mountains by A. Osadchuk

 - Overall Score

-The story is good, very good.
+The story was good, very good.
 I was hooked even before the prologue ends (that would be the first part of chapter 1) and then it continues straight off to the aftermath of the most tragic thing the MC has experienced while doing fantastic job of world building and showing parts of the character's past, life as a whole and glimpses of his personality.
 It leaves you with many questions and mysteries about the system and the world and how everything works (not just in fantasy or sci-fi way, but also in social and moral aspects), but there is much happening in the here and now and the balance between is almost perfect and keeps you interested.
 Mixing in all the feels and drama and every triumph met with two disasters, as a whole it makes you believe the world is real and giving it life.

 The sheer hopelessness and helplessness shown at the start really emphasizes what "Underdog" means.